joey101/website/projects/quadcopter.md

 ## Goal:

 The goal of this project is to make a quadcopter, using a microcontroller.
 The micro-controller that was utilised is an arduino nano.
 The goal was to make my own flight controller using a gyroscope and accelerometer, the MPU-6050 to be exact.

 ## What I learnt:

 This project taught me to read data sheets and convert a data sheet into code, I learnt and understood the communication method of I2C and the relationship between master and slave communication.
+After researching, reading and watching alot of content, I opted to using the MPU-6050 library, in order to save time and uneccessary energy, as long as I understood the fundamentals of reading a data sheet.

 ## Code: